grahampugh/grahampugh.github.io/_drafts/2024-07-22-sofa-new-feed.md

 ---
 layout: post
-title:  "If you're using the SOFA feed, update the URL!"
+title:  "If you're using the SOFA feed, please take note!"
 comments: true
 ---